Makefiles are the main and most common “build system” used by me. A Makefile

 the things around the code more uniform (e.g. usually my CI configuration has

-jobs calling simply make check
+jobs calling simply make check, make, make test etc.).

 Python